PaoloMissier/CSC8101-2017-18-Coursework/docs/index.md

 * A `.txt` file containint all the Cypher read queries asked for in Task 7.

 The above files should in turn be placed within a file named `submission.zip` and uploaded to Ness.

-## Marks

-At the moment, we are not disclosing the exact mark allocation for each of the above tasks.
-Instead we will say that the sequence of tasks **0,1,2,5,6,7** represent the core of this coursework and as such are of particularly high importance.
-If you are short on time, you should focus your efforts on these.

-Furthermore, to give you some indication of scale: if you complete tasks **0,1** & **2** perfectly, you will likely pass.

-Good luck :-)